 - Bond market mixed, short rates down, long rates up

-Investors have enjoyed a wonderful year of strong returns on both stocks and bonds.
-The S&P 500 is up 30.22% over the last year and up 23.78% year-to-date.
-After two years of miserable returns in bonds, an index of intermediate bond ETFs returned 10.57% over the past year and 2.18% year-to-date.
+Investors have enjoyed a wonderful period of strong returns on both stocks and bonds.
+The S&P 500 was up 26.3% in 2023 and 25.0% last year.
+After two years of miserable returns in bonds, intermediate bonds advanced through September 2024 before giving up ground in the face of rising intermediate rates at the end of 2024.

-If we can help you navigate this changing business climate, please do not hesitate to contact your United Community Banker.
-Thank you for your readership, and best wishes for a wonderful holiday season.
+If we can help you navigate this changing business climate, please do not hesitate to contact your United Community banker.
+We appreciate your readership.

 Learn about our economy expert.